 (Q) How far back do your nails test for drugs?

 (A) Nails are keratinized protein, and nails are porous.
 Compounds become trapped and bound within the structure of the nail.
 The entire process takes up to 6 months, depending on the health of the individual.

 Compounds are incorporated into the fingernail via four main routes:

 - Environmental exposure…if someone is handling a drug or around someone smoking a drug, the substance gets on the nail and into the pores, and binds to the keratinized protein.

 - Perspiration and skin oil surrounding the nail…causes deposits of the drug and drug metabolite into the nail.

 - Blood flow in the germinal matrix…deposits drug and drug metabolite into the nail when it is formed.

 - Drug and drug metabolite deposits…form on the underside of the nail plate, due to the blood flow to the nail bed.

 These four very different routes of incorporation are superimposed in layers, rendering a very complex drug history.

-In conclusion, for fingernail clippings there is a potential for a detection window of up to 6 months.
-Just like hair and urine, a negative result is not proof of abstinence, just the lack of evidence.
+Just like with hair and urine tests, a negative result is not proof of abstinence.
+It’s only the lack of evidence.
 A positive fingernail result for most drugs may be explained by drug use at any point during the 6 months prior to the collection.
 Since the clipping contains the entire drug history in the growth of the nail, a nail scraping is not necessary.